 Turn left (straight ahead) at this point in a north-easterly direction to stay in the Pike River.
-Snake Creek rapidly turns into a dead end unless the water level is high.
+Note: Snake Creek on the RHS rapidly turns into a dead-end unless the water level is high.

-Travel about 5km along this stretch of water to the remains of the Col Col Regulator at Point K GPS 34.2668 S 140.8085 E. This has now been replaced by a new regulator further downstream.
+Travel about 5km along this stretch of water to the remains of the Col Col Regulator at Point K (GPS 34.2668 S 140.8085 E).
+This has been replaced by the new Pike River regulator.

 Travel 3.5km further on and you will reach the new Pike River regulator and your launch/exit site (Trail 1).

-Large trees near the Pump House provide shade for car parking
+Trees near the Regulator provide some shade for car parking

 - Pike River Conservation Park